VVS Reconfiguration Plan

 Why are middle and high schools being “combined” if they are already in the same building?

 Currently, the middle and high schools share a building but operate independently.
-The proposal is largely a formality that will allow us to streamline leadership, scheduling, and academic programming under a “single building.”
+The change is largely a formality that will allow us to streamline leadership, scheduling, and academic programming under a “single building.”
 This alignment supports stronger collaboration among teachers, more course opportunities for students, and efficient use of shared spaces without compromising student safety or age-appropriate boundaries.

 Was the community given a vote on this change?